PKing70/beaker-guide/docs/first/second.md

 ```bash
 $ beaker blueprint create -n <mymnist> mymnist
 ```
 Note can have only one Beaker blueprint called mynist.
-So if you must because you've created an mymnist blueprint previously, change <mymnist> to something unique such as mymnist2.
+So, if you've created an mymnist blueprint previously, change <mymnist> to a unique name, such as mymnist2.

 If you successfully create the blueprint, you should see output such as:
 ```